2014 New England Revolution season: May

 The Revs began May the same way they finished April with a strong effort in a 2–1 win at Toronto FC.
-Rookie Patrick Mullins showed off his useful left foot with a long, driven strike to pull the Revs even and Lee Nguyen finished it off with another wonder goal from a penalty.
-Looking to continue their recent good form, New England welcomed the Seattle Sounders FC with a monster showing drubbing the league leading Sounders with flurry of goals winning their 3rd straight with a 5–0 result.
-Diego Fagundez finally got on the scorers sheet with a double helping the Revs to victory.
-New England followed up that result with another impressive offensive showing in a 5–3 win over the Philadelphia Union, becoming just the third team in MLS history to score five goals in back-to-back games.
+Rookie Patrick Mullins showed off his left foot with a long, driven strike to pull the Revs even and Lee Nguyen finished it off with another goal from a penalty.
+New England welcomed the Seattle Sounders FC with a drubbing the league leading Sounders with flurry of goals winning their 3rd straight with a 5–0 result.
+Diego Fagundez got on the scorers sheet with a double helping the Revs to victory.
+New England followed up that result with another offensive showing in a 5–3 win over the Philadelphia Union, becoming just the third team in MLS history to score five goals in back-to-back games.
 The Revs spread the wealth in the attack with five different players scoring the five goals.
 A.J.
-Soares and Chris Tierney each scored their first goals of the year while Diego Fagundez, Patrick Mullins and Lee Nguyen continued their fantastic form to help the Revs to victory.
+Soares and Chris Tierney each scored their first goals of the year while Diego Fagundez, Patrick Mullins and Lee Nguyen continued their form to help the Revs to victory.